 The District determines when to designate a leave as FMLA based on the facts of each individual situation.
 When we know facts that indicate your leave of absence might be covered under FMLA, we are required to inform you of your rights under this law.
 You are responsible for providing enough information so that the District can make the appropriate determination.

 FMLA leave is unpaid unless an employee has accrued paid time off to remain in paid status.
 Employees taking FMLA may also qualify for Washington Paid Family and Medical leave (PFML).
-Review the PFML section above for more information.
+Review the PFML section further below for more information.

 Applying for FMLA